mateuszgachowski/nuxt-ioc/docs/src/guide/structure.md

 ## Test directory

 Unit tests are ment to be put here.
-For more information about writing tests for your IOC classes please refer to [testing your app](./testing) section.
+For more information about writing tests for your IoC classes please refer to [testing your app](./testing) section.

 ::: tip
 As you can see `Test` directory is separated from `Domain` directory.
 In some projects you'll probably see tests put within the source files (side by side).
 We have tested both approaches and decided to go with separated `Test` directory containing only tests.
 As always, this is just a suggestion and you can choose by yourself.